vgisclabs/deltachat-touch/README.md

 For some options like dark mode or using a different language, see <https://clickable-ut.dev/en/latest/commands.html#desktop>.

 Limitations to `clickable desktop` are:
 - The resolution is quite low, so don't be surprised if it looks blurred.
-This will not the case on the phone.
+This will not be the case on the phone.
 - Anything requiring a service that's running in Ubuntu Touch will not work.
-As a consequence, file exchange will not be possible as it needs the so-called content hub which is not running on the desktop.
+As a consequence, file exchange will not be possible as it needs the so-called ContentHub which is not available on the desktop.
 This means:
-    - Backups cannot be im- or exported, so accounts have to be set up via logging in to your account.
+    - Backups cannot be im- or exported, so accounts have to be set up via logging in to your account or by adding as second device (if the camera doesn't work, copy the code from the QR to the clipboard and paste from clipboard).
-    - Images and sound files / voice recordings cannot be sent.
+    - Images and sound files cannot be attached.
     - Attachments cannot be saved.
     - It may not be possible to use a potentially present camera for QR code scanning.